sipolac/cryptogram-solver/README.md

 <a name="todos"/>

 # TODOS
-1. Store data somewhere and Write script to download it.
+1. Store data somewhere and write script to download it.
 (And possibly change the data source.)
 1. Use random search to find better set of parameters.
 1. See if pre-computing log probabilities results in a significant speedup.
 1. See if turning tokens into joined strings speeds things up.
-1. Finish this README!
+1. Clean up this README!